Hatha Yoga 101: How To Practice This Popular Style Of Yoga

-- Better balance: A small 2014 study involving 34 men found that those who completed a five-month hatha yoga program were able to better their postural control.
+- Better balance: A small 2014 study involving 34 men found that those who completed a five-month hatha yoga program were able to better their postural control2.
 Based on those results, the authors conclude that hatha yoga training can improve body balance.

-And beyond these studies, there's a ton of research on the benefits of yoga in general, including data that suggests its ability to treat pain, lower BMI and blood pressure, reduce menopausal symptoms, help manage chronic diseases, improve mental health, and more.
+And beyond these studies, there's a ton of research on the benefits of yoga in general, including data that suggests its ability to treat pain, lower BMI and blood pressure4, reduce menopausal symptoms, help manage chronic diseases, improve mental health, and more.

 It also can impact your endurance.
 "Yoga makes you very movable and very capable.
 You get to be strong in not just one direction, but everything you can imagine doing in every direction without tiring," says co-founder of Strala Yoga Michael Taylor in mbg's Complete Guide to Yoga class.